pagopa/azure-pipeline-templates/templates/yarn-lock-upgrade/README.md

 It does the following:

 1. do _yarn install_
-1. check whether if yarn.lock file has changed, if so:
+1. check whether yarn.lock file has changed, if so:
   1. create a new branch
   1. create a commit for the yarn.lock file
   1. make a PR